-How Does the Stock Market Influence the Economy?
+How the Stock Market Impacts the Economy and Financial Growth

 0

 From the nine o’clock news to Financial Twitter, the melody of the stock market often permeates discussions of the economy.
 But how big a deal is it really?
-For many, it’s a weird entity that any one day is high but low the next and seems to have nothing with people live.
+For many, it’s a weird entity that any one day is high but low the next and seems to have nothing to do with people’s lives.
 This idea, however, is a total myth.
-The stock market most certainly shapes economic conditions in a number of ways.
-What people buy, how they buy it, and even company growth is also affected by the stock market..
+The stock market most certainly shapes economic conditions in several ways.
+What people buy, how they buy it, and even company growth are also affected by the stock market.

 The Stock Market in a Nutshell

 The stock market is a barometer for economic health and a place which reflects investor sentiment, company valuations, and confidence in future growth.
-But it’s not just for the small clique of people in Wall Street.
-The consequences of the stock market’s performance affects almost everyone either directly or indirectly.
+But it’s not just for the small clique of people on Wall Street.
+The consequences of the stock market’s performance affect almost everyone either directly or indirectly.

 Key Economic Indicators Found in the Stock Market